Department of Transportation Physical Examination

-While the requirements of the DOT physical are not particularly rigorous, there are some basic physical requirements that one must meet if they expect to pass the DOT physical and be accepted into a CDL training program:
+While the requirements of DOT physicals are not particularly rigorous, there are some basic requirements one must meet in order to pass the DOT physical exam and be accepted into a CDL training program.
+These requirements include:

-- Ability to pass drug screen tests both before and during employment.
+- The ability to pass drug screening tests before and throughout employment.

-- Must have 20/40 correctable vision in each eye (Glasses or contact lenses are permitted).
+- Applicant must have 20/40 correctable vision in each eye (glasses or contact lenses are permitted).

-- Diabetics using needle-injected insulin are not permitted (diabetics treated through diet and oral medication are permitted).
+- Diabetic treatment using needle-injected insulin is not permitted.
+However, diabetics treated with diet and oral medication are permitted.

-- High blood pressure and blood sugar levels are not permitted.
+- High blood pressure and high blood sugar levels are not permitted.

-- Use of any Schedule 1 drugs including amphetamines, narcotics or any other habit forming drugs are not permitted.
+- The use of any Schedule 1 drugs including amphetamines and narcotics are prohibited.

-- Any current diagnosis of cardiac insufficiency or cardiovascular disease will require a release from your physician stating that you can drive a commercial motor vehicle without restrictions.
+- A current diagnosis of cardiac insufficiency or cardiovascular disease will require a release from your physician stating that you are able to drive a commercial motor vehicle without any restrictions.

-- Must not have a current diagnosis of sleep apnea.
+- Applicants cannot have a current diagnosis of sleep apnea.

-- No recent back injuries, hernias, major surgeries or recent workmen’s compensation claims.
+- Recent back injuries, hernias, major surgeries or recent workmen’s compensation claims are not permitted.

-Overall, your ability to pass the DOT physical before taking CDL training, you must be in good health, be able to pass drug screening tests.
-If you are unsure about your ability to pass a DOT physical examination, either consult your family physician or contact CDL Training Today to schedule a DOT physical with your local CDL training facility.
+The NRCME changes only one thing for drivers.
+Drivers must make sure their medical examiner is listed on the NRCME website.
+Otherwise, to pass the DOT physical exam before beginning CDL training, you must be in good health and able to pass drug screening tests.
+If you are unsure about your ability to pass a DOT physical exam, consult with your family physician or contact CDL Training Today to schedule a DOT physical with a local CDL training facility.